 If this challenge appeals to you—and what mountain lover wouldn’t want to run though such incredible scenery?—let’s talk about the best way to make it even more enjoyable.

-At Uphill Athlete we’ve proven thousands of times over with climbers, ski mountaineers, and mountain runners—from rank beginners to some of the world’s best—that well-designed training based on proven training principles works wonders.
+At Uphill Athlete we’ve proven thousands of times over with climbers, ski mountaineers, and trail runners—from rank beginners to some of the world’s best—that well-designed training based on proven training principles works wonders.

-The 16-week Via Valais Advanced Mountain Running Training Plan works best for those with ready access to mountainous training grounds.
+The Big Vert Ultramarathon Training Plan works best for those with ready access to mountainous training grounds.
 However, it can also be completed by runners living in the flatlands who are willing to put in their time on a steep treadmill using specific workouts we’ve used for years to help athletes become more durable and fatigue resistant on mountain terrain.
-You can read more about it and purchase the plan here.

 All photos by Dan Patitucci.